 As an aspiring tech entrepreneur, it was fun to have my product in the hands of many people.
 This has been an extremely exciting journey, and I can’t wait to begin the next.
 Stay tuned!

 Thanks for reading.
-If you like this story and want to hear about future projects, follow me on Twitter!
+If you like this story and want to stay up to date on future projects, follow me on Twitter.